uyllii/iSpindel-TCP-Server/INSTALL_en.md

 (Ignore this when newly installing)

-GIT PULL within the iSpindel Directory, then configure (edit) iSpindle.py and copy it to /usr/local/bin.
+GIT PULL within the iSpindel Directory, then configure (edit) iSpindel.py and copy it to /usr/local/bin.

 Update the Database:

-        mysql -u iSpindle -p
+        mysql -u iSpindel -p
         (Password if unchanged: ohyeah)
-        USE iSpindle;
+        USE iSpindel;
         ALTER TABLE Data MODIFY ID INT UNSIGNED NOT NULL;
         ALTER TABLE Calibration MODIFY ID INT UNSIGNED NOT NULL;
         ALTER TABLE Data ADD UserToken VARCHAR(64);